Nasdanika/core/graph/readme.md

 Processors, handlers, and endpoints are created and wired by implementations of ${javadoc/org.nasdanika.graph.processor.ProcessorFactory ProcessorFactory} which should implement the following methods:

 * ``createEndpoint()`` - creates an endpoint for a given connection, handler and handler type. ${javadoc/org.nasdanika.graph.processor.NopEndpointProcessorFactory NopEndpointProcessorFactory} provides a default implementation of this method which simply returns the handler.
-* ``createHandlerProxy()`` - creates a proxy for a handler which may not yet exist.
-The actual handler would be provided once all handlers are created via a handler supplier passed to the method. ${javadoc/org.nasdanika.graph.processor.DynamicProxyProcessorFactory DynamicProxyProcessorFactory} provides a default implementation of this method which creates [dynamic proxies](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html).
-In this case the handler type shall be an interface.
 * ``createProcessor()`` method.
 This method has a default implementation which does nothing - it simply returns ${javadoc/org.nasdanika.graph.processor.ProcessorInfo ProcessorInfo} with ``null`` processor.
 The purpose of this default implementation is to provide access to graph element's ${javadoc/org.nasdanika.graph.processor.ProcessorConfig ProcessorConfig} (or its subtypes ${javadoc/org.nasdanika.graph.processor.ConnectionProcessorConfig ConnectionProcessorConfig} or ${javadoc/org.nasdanika.graph.processor.NodeProcessorConfig NodeProcessorConfig} depending on the element type) to the client code.
 The client code can use the config to wire handlers and to call endpoints.
 It is similar to a [printed circuit board](https://en.wikipedia.org/wiki/Printed_circuit_board) with a [CPU socket](https://en.wikipedia.org/wiki/CPU_socket) - the board provides wiring and the user inserts a CPU into the socket. ``parentProcessorInfoCallbackConsumer`` parameters provides a mechanism to get notified when element's parent processor is created.
 Processors are created bottom-up and child processors are created before parent processors. ``registryCallbackConsumer`` provides a mechanism to get notified when all processors have been created.
 * ``isPassThrough()`` returns ``true`` by default meaning that connections do not perform any processing - they just connect nodes.